 Targeting red snapper can be as easy as dropping a bait down to the bottom and waiting on a bite.
 You’ll end up catching plenty of small snappers this way and can end up having a great fishing day if all you want to do is reel in a few fish.
 It also makes the red snapper a great fish to target for beginners.

 Another reason red snappers are a great beginner fish is that there is less to worry about.
 One good thing about snapper is you don’t have to worry about the time of day, currents, tides, or moon phases to catch fish.
 Instead, you find where the fish are, and they’ll usually readily gobble up baits.

 Best Places to Find Them

 In the Gulf, pretty much any offshore structure will hold some red snapper.
 It isn’t uncommon to find a few hiding inside deep holes in bays and inlets as well.
-You can ask around for some coordinates, but don’t expect fishermen to give up their honey holes.
-Your best bets starting out are public coordinates of wrecks and reefs.
+You can ask around for some coordinates, but don’t expect anglers to give up their honey holes.
+Your best bets starting are public coordinates of wrecks and reefs.
 While you head out to those, use a bottom finder to mark coordinates of structures for you to check on other days.

 Best Tackle Options